joshuadotbio/mercedsymphony.org/_pages/youth-auditions.md

 Other requirements are as follows:

-- Contestants must be under the age of 21 as of January 1, 2019.
+- Contestants must be under the age of 21 as of January 1, 2020.
 - Contestants must provide three (3) copies of the music to be performed for the judges.
 - At the discretion of the Music Director, the winner(s) may be invited to perform at either one of the four Children’s Concerts or with the Merced Symphony Orchestra at its Spring Concert.
 Please note that we cannot, at this time, guarantee a public performance for the audition winner(s).
 - Cash awards are given to the winner(s).
 Usually this is--1st Place: $100/2nd Place: $75/3rd Place: $50.
 - Contestants are expected to provide their own accompanist.
-A piano or keyboard will be available for the accompanist.
+A piano or keyboard will be available.
 - A $20 entry fee made payable to the Merced Symphony Association (MSA) must accompany the completed application.
-- Deadline for applications is Wednesday, November 7, 2018.
+- Deadline for applications is Monday, November 11, 2019.
-- Mail entry form and fee to the Merced Symphony, P. O. Box 894, Merced 95341-0894.
+- Mail entry form and fee to the Merced Symphony Association, P.O.
+Box 894, Merced 95341-0894.
-- If you have questions, please call the Symphony Office at 383-3277 to leave a message, or contact MSA President, Judy Edwina Smith, 209-777-5345 or e-mail sierratrekker@comcast.net.
+- If you have questions, please call the Symphony Office at 209-383-3277 to leave a message, or contact MSA President, Judy Edwina Smith, 209-777-5345 or e-mail sierratrekker@comcast.net.

 Students will report at least 15 minutes ahead of their assigned time to Music Room 1 located in the Music Building behind the Merced College Theater.
 Practice rooms are available as well as a place for parents to wait during the auditions.
 Audition schedule will be determined by the number of applicants and the distance each has to travel.
 Schedule will be announced during the week before the audition.